 Tips to Care Grafted Succulents and Cuctus

-- 1. Most grafted cacti do best indirect light.
+- 1. Most grafted cacti and succulents do best indirect light.
 Therefore, you should not expose them to bright and direct light.
 East or west-facing windows are ideal for providing just enough sun for your plants without burning with direct light.

 - 2. Watering is another factor for the healthy and pest-free growth of cactus.
 Do not frequently water your plant, and before watering, ensure your plant's soil is completely dry.
 Remember, the watering plan for succulents does not remain the same throughout the year.
 Your plant needs comparatively more water in summer than winter.
 This is because overwatering makes the soil waterlogged, and plant roots are immersed in the standing water that is never favorable.
 Click here to learn how to water succulents.

 - 3. Depending on your rootstock, you can find out the proper soil pH for your grafted plant.
-As many cacti prefer acidic to neutral soil, you should maintain its pH other your plant faces many growth problems.
+As many cacti prefer acidic to neutral succulent soil, you should maintain its pH other your plant faces many growth problems.

 - 4. Fertilization of plants is essential to fulfill their nutritional requirements and supplement with depleting minerals.
 But timing and selecting the right type of fertilizer is the real thing.
 You should always use cactus fertilizer in diluted amounts to prevent plant burn.